Israeli Occupation Forces Detain Palestinians in West Bank - MINA News Agency

 Israeli Occupation Forces Detain Palestinians in West Bank

-West Bank, MINA – Israeli occupation forces launched on Sunday a campaign of raids and arrests against Palestinian citizens in separate areas of the West Bank, MINA Contributor in Palestine reported.
+West Bank, MINA – The Israeli occupation forces launched at dawn today, Wednesday a campaign of arrests against Palestinians, which were widely concentrated in the Nablus governorate, in the northern West Bank, MINA Contributor in Palestine reported.

-According to local Palestinian sources, the Israeli forces stormed several Palestinian villages, towns, and cities in the West Bank, raided and searched many homes, and terrorized their residents.
+Local sources reported that the occupation forces raided many Palestinian towns and cities and detained Palestinian citizens from inside their houses after terrorizing their families.

-In Bethlehem, the occupation forces detained a Palestinian boy, Mohammad Hamamra, and two young men, Ahmed Zaghloul and Ezzedine Zaghloul, all from the town of Husan.
+The Israeli soldiers detained no less than 10 Palestinian citizens from different occupied Palestinian camps, villages, and towns in the West Bank and Jerusalem.

 Mi’raj News Agency (MINA)